\"Writing.Com

 What’s up with him? wondered Terry.
 He stood in the doorway of the police station, staring after the retreating form of Bear Ross.

-The morgue was a good ten minutes walk from Mitchell Street, however, Bear decided to walk, so that he would have a chance to think.
+The morgue was a good ten-minute walk from Mitchell Street, however, Bear decided to walk, so that he would have a chance to think.
 Yet by the time he reached the morgue, he was as confused as ever.
 Although he had not seen the bearded man a third time, the feeling of being watched persisted.
 As he walked along the bitumen footpath Bear fought hard to stop himself from looking back over his shoulder every minute or so ... and failed.
 Once or twice he thought he saw mysterious shadows behind cars or lampposts, however, when he went to check, there was no sign of anyone lurking in the shadows.

 Pushing open one of the glass doors, he stopped at the reception desk to talk to Gloria Ulverstone (his girlfriend, a tall, leggy ash blonde) for a minute or so, and then headed down the grey-walled corridor toward Elvis’s office.

 Although Elvis was a close friend of his, Bear hesitated for a moment from embarrassment.
-Then, feeling childish, finally he blurted out everything that had happened since he had killed Kostyn Pavolich the night before.
+Then, feeling childish, finally, he blurted out everything that had happened since he had killed Kostyn Pavolich the night before.

 “I need to see the body again, just to convince myself that he’s really dead.”

 “Oh, he’s dead, all right,” said Elvis.
-He took a large key chain from a metal cabinet near his desk, and then led Bear to the freezer room next door to his office.
+He took a large key chain from a metal cabinet near his desk and then led Bear to the freezer room next door to his office.

 Elvis unlocked one of the freezer drawers and pulled out the drawer to reveal the naked body of Kostyn Pavolich.